CrIME IN ILLINOIS ONLINE HELP

 NIBRS Incident Definitions

-Group A Incident Reports include Administrative, Offense, Victim,
+Group A Incident Reports

-Suspect, Property and Arrestee information.
-The following offenses
+include Administrative, Offense, Victim, Suspect, Property and Arrestee

-are reported to the FBI as Group A Incidents:
+information.
+The following offenses are reported to the FBI as Group

-and Non-negligent Manslaughter - The willful
+§ Murder and Non-negligent Manslaughter - The willful (non-negligent) killing of one human being

-§ Negligent
+§ Justifiable

-§ Justifiable Homicide - The killing
+Homicide - The killing of a

-of duty, or the killing, during the commission of a serious criminal offense,
+duty, or the killing, during the commission of a serious criminal offense, of

-of the perpetrator by a private individual
+the perpetrator by a private individual

-§ Kidnapping/Abduction - The unlawful seizure, transportation,
+- The unlawful seizure, transportation, and/or detention

-consent of his/her custodial parent(s) or legal guardian
+custodial parent(s) or legal guardian

 § Rape - The carnal knowledge of a person, without the